nestordemeure/Simplers/readme.md

 - The `exploration_preference` (float) parameter has been replaced by an `exploration_depth` (unsigned integer) parameter with a different but, hopefully, clearer semantic.
 It represents how many split deep the algorithm can search before requiring higher-level exploration (0 meaning grid-search like exploration, 5 being a good default and large values (10+) being very exploitation/greedy focusses).

+- There are two implementations of the main loop, a fully integrated algorithm bit also an iterator based algorithm which gives the user full control on the stopping criteria.

 ## Potential improvement

 Do not hesitate to ask for improvements if needed.
 The list of things that could be done but will probably be left undone unless requested include :